 The Company of Merchants of the Staple is one of the oldest mercantile corporations in England.
 It is rare, possibly unique, in being ‘of England‘ and not bounded by any city or municipality.
 It may trace its ancestry back as far as 1282 or even further.
-A group of 26 wool merchants apparently first started the Company.
-The Dukes of Burgundy and Counts of Flanders granted it charters.
-The Merchants were in Bruges in 1282, Dordrecht in 1285, Antwerp in 1296 and St Omer in 1313.
-The Company controlled the export of wool to the continent from 1314.
-The Duke of Flanders awarded a grant to the English Merchants in 1341.
-Its first charter from an English monarch was in 1347 giving it control of the export trade in staple commodities.
+The Merchants were in Bruges in 1282, Dordrecht in 1285, Antwerp in 1296 and St Omer in 1313 with Charters from the Dukes of Burgundy and the Counts of Flanders.
+The Company controlled the export of wool to the continent from 1314 and its charter from King Edward III in 1347 gave it control of the export trade in staple commodities.

-Commercial significance was in Calais – under English rule from 1347 and the main port for wool.
+The Company's commercial significance was in Calais which was under English rule from 1347 and the main port for wool.
 Exports were restricted to the Freemen of the Company who, in return for their monopoly, paid a levy back to the Crown.
 With some two hundred merchants, in 1363 it was known as the “New Company of English Merchants dwelling nowe at Calais” and in 1369 as “The Mayor and Company of the Staple at Calais“.
 The Company later paid for and eventually managed the garrison in the city.

-In January 1558 France (Henri II) regained control of Calais from England (Mary Tudor – “Calais engraved upon my heart”) and the Company moved to Bruges.
-It was also briefly in Middleburgh in 1558/9 and continued in Bruges until 1569.
+In January 1558 France (Henri II) regained control of Calais from England (Mary Tudor – “Calais engraved upon my heart”) and the Company moved to Bruges where it continued activity until 1569.
 It was awarded a grant to be a perpetual corporation, a legal unit with a common seal.
 In 1569 the English merchants were expelled from Netherlands (Elizabeth I in dispute with Phillip II) and moved to Hamburg until able to return to Bruges in 1573 where they stayed until 1614.
-Although in 1584 a principle established that the compulsory staple market was to be abandoned; only members of the Company were allowed to ship wools from England – to any continental port which did not lie in the hands of the Queen’s enemies.
+Although in 1584 a principle established that the compulsory staple market was to be abandoned, only members of the Company were allowed to ship wools from England – to any continental port which did not lie in the hands of the Queen’s enemies.

-In 1614, the Cockayne project banned wool exports from England; wool was traded only in domestic ‘staples’.
-The States-General of the Netherlands banned the import of cloth from England.
-The English lifted their ban in 1617 but the Dutch did not.
-King James I granted the Company a new charter in 1617 and it moved to Leadenhall in London.
+From the early 17th century the Right Worshipful Company was based in London in the 'Leaden Hall'.
+King James I granted the Company a new charter in 1617 which gave it control of wool broking across England.
 King Charles II confirmed the privileges of the Company on 29th July 1669; this royal charter is in the Company’s archives.